RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 <section class="postSection">
   <img src="/public/ZAgzBlXrARIEyn2KnTa4g_img_8.png" class="wow slideInLeft postImage" />
 <div markdown="1">
-  The DMG-MBC1 Multichecker cartridge was the earliest of the official prototype cartridges sold by Nintendo and only supported Memory Bank Controller version 1 (MBC1) so was limited to games that were under 2 MB of ROM and 32 KB of RAM, `Dig Dug` is one game that was developed using this cartridge [^7].
+  The **DMG-MBC1 Multichecker cartridge** was the earliest of the official prototype cartridges sold by Nintendo and only supported Memory Bank Controller version 1 (MBC1) so it was limited to games that were under 2 MB of ROM and 32 KB of RAM, **Dig Dug** is one game that was developed using this cartridge [^7].
 </div>
 </section>